 5. Keep cookies fresh by putting a slice of bread in an airtight container with them.

-To keep moist cookies soft and chewy place cookies and a slice of bread into an air-tight container.
+To keep moist cookies soft and chewy, place cookies and a slice of bread into an air-tight container.
 White bread is best and should be changed out every other day or so.
+Use this same baking hack for brown sugar.
+The bread will absorb the moisture and keep it from getting hard.

 6. Use a vegetable peeler to make chocolate curls for garnish.